Web Development Blog

 If you don’t have Graphics software or time to do it, check out the Mega Web 2.0 Elements for premade badges, sliders, shiny marketing graphics (buy now, subscribe now, download, free trial, etc) and other commonly used web 2.0 graphics.
 All files are in fully layered PSDs.

-6 Responses to “web 2.0 reflection effect in Photoshop”
+6 thoughts on “web 2.0 reflection effect in Photoshop

 3. A great tutorial, will most probably use it in the beta test of my website new layout.